AvolitesLtd/TitanManual/docs/cue-lists/cue-list-timing.md

 Additionally you can set individual times for each attribute so you could make the pan fade over a different time to the tilt.

-To set times for an attribute group, first select the Set Times menu and go to the cue you want to set as [described above](#time-and-fade-options-for-cue-lists), then press G \[Next\] to go to the second page of options.
+To set times for an attribute group, first select the \[Edit Times\] menu and go to the cue you want to set as [described above](#time-and-fade-options-for-cue-lists), then press G \[Next\] to go to the second page of options.